LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ![](quickstart/first-start.png)

 In the `Workspaces` tab, click the `+ Create Workspace` button.
 A dialog opens asking for the name of the workspace and an optional description.
 Type `DEMO` into the text field, add a brief description like `This is a DEMO`, and click `Create`.
+Expected result: the `DEMO` workspace appears with a blue toggle indicating it is active.

 ![Create workspace](quickstart/create-workspace.png)